ArcticStack/arcticstack/resources/documentation/diskless/user_documentation.rst

 Boot a diskless image
 ---------------------

-You can use the bootset bluebanquise tool to setup the boot image for a specific machine:
+You can use the bootset command to setup the boot image for a specific host:

 .. code-block:: text

-  # bootset -n <machine name> -b diskless -i <diskless image name>
+  # bootset -n <host> -b diskless -i <diskless_image_name>

-Please refer you to bootset documentation for further information.
+Please refer to the bootset documentation for further information.

 Customizing Livenet image
 -------------------------